Sex Dreams and Denim Jeans: Singles

-"MCs Can Kiss" was the first single released from Sex Dreams and Denim Jeans and was released on January 12, 2010 to positive reviews from critics, describing it as "an old school soundclash of heavy beats and sharp rhymes" and stating it "shows off the French-American's ballsy schtick to full effect."
+"MCs Can Kiss" was the first single released from Sex Dreams and Denim Jeans and was released on January 12, 2010, to positive reviews from critics, describing it as "an old school soundclash of heavy beats and sharp rhymes" and stating it "shows off the French-American's ballsy schtick to full effect."
 Gigwise called the song a "razor-sharp lyrical assault with enough bombast to fuel the war in Afghanistan", while BBC Music dubbed it a "sarky bling-killing single".
 "MCs Can Kiss" peaked at number 48 on the Japan Hot 100 and at number 97 in France.

 The lead single from Sex Dreams and Denim Jeans, "ADD SUV" (featuring Pharrell Williams), premiered on BBC Radio 1 on April 15, 2010.
 "ADD SUV" was described as being about "[p]oking fun at the rap fraternity's obsession with possessions, particularly their cars", while Uffie stated that the song was inspired by the 1967 film Valley of the Dolls.
 A music video for "ADD SUV", filmed in Los Angeles and starring both Uffie and Williams, was directed by Nathalie Canguilhem and released on June 14, 2010.
-The single was praised by critics from the New York Post, Prefix, Spin, and BBC, and peaked at number 28 on the UK Independent Singles Chart.
+The single was praised by critics from Prefix, Spin, and BBC, and peaked at number 28 on the UK Independent Singles Chart.
 Singles "MCs Can Kiss", "ADD SUV", "First Love" and "Pop the Glock" also managed to chart in various countries such as France, Japan, and the UK.

 Ed Banger Records confirmed through their Facebook page on August 11, 2010, that Uffie's next single to be released would be "Difficult", produced by label-mate and friend Sebastian.
 It was later announced that "Difficult" would be released as an EP on October 18, 2010, containing remixes by Sebastian and Azari & III.
 A music video for the single was also announced to be released on October 6, 2010.